applecrumble123/Spatiotemporal_CVRL_pytorch/README.md

+# Steps to run the python file

-# Ensure the splitting of the test and train videos is correct before runnning the python file
+## Ensure the splitting of the test and train videos is correct before runnning the python file

 ##